kurund/janaganana/README.md

 # Janaganana(CountingIndia :elephant:)

-Janaganana(http://countingindia.com/) is a Django application for exploring census and other similar data.
+Janaganana is a Django application for exploring census and other similar data.
 It makes it easy to understand a place through the eyes of the data, and to explore data across a range of places.
 It is most suited for census data but can easily be used with other data that is similarly focused on places in a country.

-The Indian instance of [Wazimap](https://github.com/Code4SA/wazimap).
-Wazimap is a fork of the excellent Censusreporter (https://censusreporter.org) project which was funded by a
-Knight News Challenge grant (http://www.niemanlab.org/2012/10/knight-funding-expands-ires-journalist-friendly-census-site/).
-You can also find Censusreporter on GitHub (https://github.com/censusreporter/censusreporter).

 # Technology(Tools)